Charter of the Nominating and Corporate Governance Committee of the Board of Directors of Seagate Technology PLC

 The Committee may form subcommittees composed of one or more of its members for any purpose that the Committee deems appropriate and may delegate to such subcommittees such power and authority when the Committee deems appropriate and in the best interests of the Company and when such delegation would not violate applicable law, regulation or NASDAQ or SEC requirements.

-- The Committee shall meet at least two times annually, or more frequently as circumstances dictate.
+- The Committee shall meet at least quarterly, or more frequently as circumstances dictate.
 The Chairperson or any member of the Committee may call meetings of the Committee.
-All meetings of the Committee may be held telephonically.
+Meetings of the Committee may be held telephonically.
 The Committee may also act by written consent.

 - The Committee may invite to its meetings any director, management of the Company and such other persons as it deems appropriate in order to carry out its responsibilities.